ezshuttle/ezapi/README.md

 b.
 Built in Handling of IATA codes for airport pickup's / dropoffs.
 c.
 Lower latency for Quote Generation / Reservation Creation.

-It is reccomended that the library https://github.com/TarekRaafat/autoComplete.js is used for the LocationFinder.
+It is reccomended that a library such as https://github.com/TarekRaafat/autoComplete.js is used for the LocationFinder.
-Please see working demo under Samples/LocationFinder
+Please see basic working demo (JQUERY) under Samples/LocationFinder

 AutoComplete Service